sybrew/the-seo-framework/readme.txt

 TODO add vertical expand title input?
 	-> This helps with Gutenberg's atrocious sidebar.

-TODO add performance timer next to every Performance setting?
-	-> Perform a simple site query and see what the impact is?
-		-> Do not do this automatically!
-This may hamper someone's ability to even change this setting.
-		-> Add a fancy button instead, which tests both settings at once?

 TODO at "Schema.org Settings", we say "Enable...", "Enable..." and then "Output...".
 	-> Use "Output" for anythign that outputs code, and "Enable" for a feature that adjusts already outputted code?
-TODO Searchbox -> Search box

-TODO when setting primary term in bulk edit, make sure that the post has at least 2 terms attached.
-	(why isn't this listed as a feature neither on our pricing page nor this page at all??)
-		-> Now I understand why people think the plugin doesn't support it :/

 TODO highlight user-edit for multisite?
 It's quite a feat (user_has_author_info_cap_on_network et al.)
 	-> We may want to add "is indexable" on a per-site basis.
 		-> Or, otherwise, allow all authors to be indexed on the site.
 			"Allow indexing of author pages that have no posts." with a warning.

-TODO test all compat files.

 TODO announce that integers are no longer supported for `$args` in all methods that use `fix_generation_args`
 	* Also list all methods affected.